← All Posts

 The consistency rule rewards a specific kind of trading: similar-sized wins, across multiple days, with no monster outliers.
 That is exactly the pattern a rules-based MNQ signal system produces by default.

-Falcon AI is a TradingView-based indicator built around a 12-factor confluence model — every signal that fires has been filtered through the same scoring system, so the trade entries, risk levels, and target distances cluster around a consistent dollar range.
+Falcon AI is a TradingView-based indicator built around a multi-factor confluence model — every signal that fires has been filtered through the same scoring system, so the trade entries, risk levels, and target distances cluster around a consistent dollar range.
 The Topstep preset that ships with the Elite tier specifically targets the rhythm that survives a consistency check: 1–3 setups per session on the 30-minute MNQ chart, similar reward per trade, no outsized outliers.

 Just as important — Falcon AI's signal engine suppresses entries inside major news windows automatically.
 The big news-day outlier (the FOMC release that prints +$1,400 in 20 minutes) is the single most common cause of consistency rule violations.
 Filtering those windows out at the indicator level removes the trigger before it can fire.